ubc/section-widget/readme.txt

 With all those awesome features, you should definitely download it and try it out.
 If you still cannot find a need for this, you're probably using WordPress the wrong way ;) Let us know what you think, drop us a line at the [forums][11] - we would love to hear about your creative ways of using this plugin!

+*If you are running a earlier version of the WordPress 3.5 or earlier don't use the latest version of the plugin.*

 = Built-in Conditionals =